And what HIP reformers don’t get

 By the way, the Data Protection bods have just hiked fines for data breaches up to £500,000 – good.

-Truth is, few HIP providers know their responsibilities under the regulations, and lack the expertise to stop these documents leaking out to the web - either that or they just blatantly ignore the regs to keep costs down; or disregard things which don’t fit into their “minimum touch” business model.
+Truth is, few HIP providers know their responsibilities under the regulations, and lack the expertise to stop these documents leaking out onto the web - either that or they just blatantly ignore the regs to keep costs down; or disregard things which don’t fit into their “minimum touch” business model.

 Now the HIP industry is interested in DEAs